 Things began to change when the school introduced Impact-focused Mindset sessions for teachers.
 It was an eye-opening experience for Binit.
 They realized that they were contributing to the behavior of students about which they had been complaining the most.

 See people.
 Binit realized that they made the students' life difficult instead of taking the students' feedback positively and making the classroom experience engaging and fun.
 As a result, the students felt more disconnected from Binit.

 Adjust efforts.
 Binit started to dedicate 5-10 minutes in each class to check in with students.
 They would ask the students what was enjoyable and what was challenging.
 They also took monthly feedback from the students regarding the course and the classes.

 Measure your impact.
 Binit made sure to have brief conversations with some students at the end of classes to know if the classroom experience had improved at all.
 He learned that his efforts had made students feel more connected and with him cared for.

 From the stories we discussed, it might seem that behavior change helps us contribute to meaningful experiences in relationships.
-What we need to remember at all times is that no change in behavior can help us get the desired results that we wish to have if we still have an Inward Mindset.
-The first step is to come out of THE BOX of Inward Mindset, only then 'SAM' can help us 'stay out of THE BOX.'
+What we need to remember at all times is that no change in behavior can help us get the desired results that we wish to have if we still have a Self-focused Mindset.
+The first step is to come out of THE BOX of Self-focused Mindset, only then 'SAM' can help us 'stay out of THE BOX.'